-- Undo-Log growth rate.
-The undo-log for all INSERT, UPDATE, and DELETE operations will accumulate during the ALTER.
+- Undo log size.
+The undo log for all INSERT, UPDATE, and DELETE operations will accumulate during the ALTER.

-Binlog trims will still run, but the disk space will not be freed until BigC is unpinned.
+Binlog size and growth rate.
+During the ALTER, binlog trims will still run, but the disk space will not be freed until BigC is unpinned.

 Performing ALTER operations in replicated environments requires additional planning.
-The ALTER can be performed in-line with replication, or independently, depending on whether schema structure is changed.
-Whenever possible, it is highly recommended to allow the ALTER to run over the replication stream in order to avoid errors in replication where transactions are looking for either the old or new schema when the other is present.
+Whenever possible, it is recommended to allow the ALTER to run over the replication stream.

 Running the ALTER over replication means that the ALTER must execute sequentially, first on the master, then on the slave.
 Furthermore, the slave must process the ALTER sequentially within the replication stream, and all other writes are paused while the slave processes through the ALTER.
 For large tables, ALTER operations can cause the slave to fall behind the master.
 Plan to adjust binlog retention on the master and monitor replication regularly to ensure the slave does not exceed your master's binlog retention during this process.